Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion

-\autoref{fig:constraints} shows an example of how an accurate measurement of $\overline{r_h}$ constrains regions of parameter space under various assumptions.
-The left panel shows how an assumption of a known $s$ constrains a region of space between $q$ and $i$.
-In this example, a perfect measurement constrains $q$ between the values of $[0.16, 0.75]$.
-However, the constraint region is heavily dependent on measurement quality.
-We show, for example, how an error of $1\%$ uncertainty, chosen to be consistent with the theoretical resolving power of BHEX \citep{BHEX_Concept}, could prevent the establishment of a lower bound on $q$.
-The contour spacings in the top panel of \autoref{fig:ivq} indicates that measurement uncertainty in $\overline{r_h}$ introduces greater degeneracies when the black hole is of lower charge or when viewed at lower inclinations.
-The right panel shows the related problem of constraining $q$ and $s$ with a measurement of $\overline{r_h}$ assuming a known $i$ constraint.
-Because $r_h$ increases radially out from the plot, a $1\%$ and $5\%$ traces out bands of near constant width.
+Next, \autoref{fig:constraints} shows how various assumptions can affect the ability of accurate measurement of $\overline{b_h}$ to constrain different regions of parameter space.
+The top panel shows how the assumption of a known $s$ constrains a region of space between $q$ and $i$.
+In this example, a perfect measurement of $\overline{b_h}$ constrains $q$ between the values of $[0.16, 0.75]$.
+However, the constraint region is heavily dependent on measurement quality (red band).
+We also find that an additional measurement of the shadow size (blue band) could further constrain $q$ and $i$, even if imperfect.

+The bottom panel of \autoref{fig:constraints} shows the related problem of constraining $q$ and $s$ from a measurement of $\overline{b_h}$, assuming a known $i$.
+Because $\overline{b_h}$ increases radially outward, uncertainties of $1\%$ and $5\%$ trace bands of a near constant width.
 We note that even though the critical curve is insensitive to $s$, making a measurement of $b_c$ along with $\overline{b_h}$ provides additional information that can be used to further constrain both $q$ and $s$.

-\subsection{(\m87 like system) Measurements of Charge and Mass}
+\subsection{\m87-like system: Measurements of Charge and Mass}

-Here we study the ability to constrain $q$ and $M/D$ from measurements of $\overline{r_h}$ and $r_c$, under the assumption of accurate measurements in $i$, but uncertainty in $s$.
+Here we study the ability to constrain $q$ and $M/D$ from measurements of $\overline{b_h}$ and $b_c$, under the assumption of accurate measurements in $i$, but uncertainty in $s$.
 Our results are summarized in \autoref{fig:stacked_plots}.
 In general, dynamical models of black hole accretion often feature emission that is off the equatorial plane, altering inner shadow morphology \citep{Chang_2024, m87V}.
-This scenario is relevant for studies of systems like \m87 where the mass of the system may not be well constrained, but where measurements of the large scale jet can be used to infer the accretion disk's orientation \citep{Walker,m87V}.
-A measurement with these quantities will, however, generally require an additional assumption of the co-latitude at which the accretion disk meets the black hole horizon.
-From this motivation, we also study the effects of an incorrect assumptions of $s$ on these measurements.
+This scenario is relevant for studies of systems like \m87 where the mass of the system may not be well constrained, but where jet measurements can be used to infer orientation \citep{Walker,m87V}.